survivejs/webpack-book/manuscript/developing/01_getting_started.md

 T> To go one step further, set up system level aliases using the `alias` command in your terminal configuration.
 You could map `nrb` to `npm run build` for instance.

+T> If you want to run multiple commands concurrently, see the [concurrently](https://www.npmjs.com/package/concurrently) package.
+It has been designed to allow that while providing neat output.

 {pagebreak}

 ## `HtmlWebpackPlugin` and its extensions